 Individuals with T1D (recent onset, long-standing Type-1 diabetes) and matched controls (healthy or T2D) will be recruited from the patient population at the Joslin Diabetes Center and neighboring institutions.
 The Core will perform and record a basic characterization of patients and their samples.
 This analysis will include a thorough evaluation of clinical characteristics from a diabetes and autoimmune standpoint, and an immunogenetic workup (outsourced to Joslin or other cores): autoantibody determination, HLA typing and genotyping for the best recognized susceptibility loci (INS, PTPN22, CTLA4).
 A relational database will be adapted to record all patient information, copies of which will be provided in a de-identified manner to the investigators.

-The ICCB-Longwood Screening Facility provides resources and assistance for designing, conducting, and interpreting high-throughput chemical and siRNA screens.
+The ICCB-Longwood Screening Facility provides resources and assistance for designing, conducting, and interpreting high-throughput compound and functional genomics screens.
 ICCB-Longwood is staffed by full-time personnel with expertise in lab automation, biochemistry, cellular and molecular biology, microbiology, HTS microscopy, and data analysis.
-The facility employs a staff-assisted screening model, in which investigators using the facility are provided with access to compound and siRNA libraries, and training in the use of some instruments, such as liquid handling equipment, plate readers, and screening microscopes.
+The facility employs a staff-assisted screening model, in which investigators using the facility are provided with access to compound and functional genomics (siRNA, arrayed sgRNA, miRNA mimic and inhibitors) libraries, and training in the use of some instruments, such as liquid handling equipment, plate readers, and screening microscopes.
 Staff members provide assistance at all stages of the screening process and perform complex automation steps.
+Most equipment, as well as automation support, is also available to non-screening scientists.

 The Image Management Core provides software and services for the storage, management and sharing of microscope images and metadata.